Best Amtrak trains in the USA

 The Sunset Limited

-The only way to travel from coast to coast on a single train.
-After going north from Orlando to Jacksonville in Florida the train heads west into two sunsets.
+The Sunset Limited train travels between New Orleans and Los Angeles, heading west into two sunsets.
 You see the swamps of bayou country and flirt with the Mexican border before crossing Texas ranges to the mountains, deserts and orange groves of California.